taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 --------------------------------------------------------------------------

 Use what you have learned so far to push the GCD Unit through the flow.
-You can use either the PyMTL or Verilog GCD Unit provided along with this tutorial.
+You can use either the PyMTL3 or Verilog GCD Unit provided along with this tutorial.
 You will need to verify the GCD Unit works, generate the corresponding Verilog RTL and VCD file using the GCD Unit simulator, generate the corresponding `.saif` file, use Synopsys DC to synthesize the design to a gate-level netlist, use Cadence Innovus to